diethardsteiner/bissolTableDataEditor/README.md

 ]
 ```

 The file structure is pretty self-explanatory, hence I assume that you will find it easy to amend it.
+You should not have to edit this file manually.

+### Explicit labeling of column config entries

+If you **edit** a configuration entry (configuration for one table) the columns will be listed on the **Admin page**.
+Columns details that are already stored in the configuration file are labelled **Configured** whereas other ones are labelled **New**.
+This is especially useful when the table definition changes on the database side.